HSLdevcom/digitransit-site/pages/developers/getting-started/index.md

 1. Test drive Digitransit-ui
 2. Use Digitransit APIs in your application
 3. Make modifications to Digitransit-ui web app
-4. Running other APIs on your local machine

 ## Test drive Digitransit-ui
 This is easiest way to get started.
 Read [web ui documentation](../web-ui/) and how to start start Digitransit-ui in Docker.